johnbrooks33/mips/README.md

 ## Contributing

 1. Fork the repository by clicking "Fork" in the top right.
 2. Add your MIP to your fork of the repository.
-The image files should be included in assets/mip-N (where N is to be replaced with the MIP number).
-Use relative links such as ../assets/mip-1/image.png.
+The markdown file and image files should be included in /mips/mip-N/ (where N is to be replaced with the MIP number).
 3. Submit a Pull Request to [MIPs repository](https://github.com/mcdexio/mips).

 ## Life cycle